Interview: How to Become an Obstetrician and Gynecologist

 The education requirements to become an OBGYN come in three phases: The first is to get a bachelor’s degree in either pre-med or another degree that is heavily focused on math and science.
 The second is to take the MCAT, get accepted to medical school, and then attend medical school.
 The third is to complete a specialized residency in OBGYN.
 (Houston Chronicle, Hospital Careers)

-What do OBGYNs do?
+What is an OBGYN and what do OBGYNs do?

 OBGYNs are doctors who have undergone training in medical care for pregnancy and female reproductive health.
 These doctors help prevent, treat, and diagnose conditions related to reproductive organs and fetus health, as well as baby delivery.
 (Houston Chronicle)